OriolFilter/Istio_Examples/05-Sidecar/README.md

 ## Description

-On these examples, a `Sidecar` will be configured.
+On these examples, the `Sidecar` object will be configured to select which services the `proxy-container` has access to.

 ## Examples